DataDog/chaos-controller/docs/disk_failure.md

 ## How it works

-The disruption run an eBPF disk failure program used to intercept system calls and inject errors.
+The disruption runs an eBPF disk failure program used to intercept system calls and inject errors.
 It is used to prevent certain processes from accessing certain files.
 It defines a target process and a filter path, and if the process is trying to open a file that matches the filter path, an -ENOENT error will be injected,